awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy_servicelens_CloudWatch_agent_deploy_EKS.md

 **What the Quick Start Does**

 This section describes the quick setup of the CloudWatch agent and the X\-Ray daemon\.
++ The quick setup specifies inbound ports and protocols\.
+Outbound connections do not have to be explicitly opened\.
 + The quick setup installs the X\-Ray daemon via the `kubectl apply -f` command with the following file content\.

   ```